madhank93/learn-k8s-ckad/README.md

   <p>

 **StatefulSets** are similar to Deployment sets in-terms of creating pods based on the yaml file.
 With StatefulSets pods are created deployed in sequential order and are terminated in reverse ordinal order.
 StatefulSets use an ordinal index for the identity and ordering each.
 Pods number starts from zero and incremented by one, each pods get uniques name derived from index combined with StatefulSet name.
-For example, a StatefulSet named web has its Pods named web-0, web-1, and web-2.
+For example, a StatefulSet named `mysql` has its Pods named `mysql-0`, `mysql-1`, and `mysql-2`.
 StatefulSet maintains a sticky identity for each of their Pods.

+Well suited for Database (Mysql, Redis, Mongo ...) or any applications that stores data.

 1. Create StatefulSets